If there’s anything more miserable on a journey than a child who has motion sickness, it’s traveling with a dog that gets car sick.

-The maximum dose is 7.2mg per one kg of body weight, so just be careful with those teacup yorkies or other tiny dogs.
+The maximum dose is 7.2mg per one kg of body weight, so just be careful with those teacup Yorkies or other tiny dogs.

-Dose your dog at least one hour before setting off so that the medication has time to work (bear in mind it doesn’t work if the dog is already feeling nauseous).
+You should dose your dog at least one hour before setting off so that the medication has time to work (bear in mind it doesn’t work if the dog is already feeling nauseous).